-An outdoor WiFi range extender is a networking device which, as the name suggests, has the role of detecting your existing WiFi signal and extend it, so it can reach those difficult areas that your router is simply unable to cover.
-Since we are in 2018 and the options to cover a larger area with WiFi are more abundant for both the consumer and the SMBs, the dedicated wireless extender (or repeater) has lost some of its necessity and it was swallowed either by the access points or by the router which can now run in this specific mode if the user desires so.
+An outdoor WiFi range extender is a networking device which, as the name suggests, assumes the role of detecting an existing WiFi signal and extend it, so it can reach those difficult areas that your router is simply unable to cover.
+In 2020, there is a plethora of options to cover a larger area with WiFi for both the consumer and the SMBs, which means that the dedicated wireless extender (or repeater) has lost some of its value and it was either swallowed by the access points or by the router which can now run in this specific mode if the user desires so.

 But, while typically, you could go with a WiFi mesh system to remove any WiFi dead zones, since we’re talking about outdoors, things get a bit more complicated and there aren’t that many options available.
 Sure enough, Netgear does offer a cool way to extend the signal from your house to your yard using the Orbi Outdoor Satellite, but this will keep you inside Netgear’s environment (not that there’s anything bad about it, since the Orbi is a great WiFi system.. when it is stable).